LOADING ...

 A big square entirely with grass.

-She then knew what she had been to do.
+She then what she had been born to do.

-She poured some oats right out of the packet, the
+She poured some right out of the packet, into the

-Slowly, she to the middle of the field,
+Slowly, she walked to the of the field,

 What type do you have?

-Kristin: there are only a few. you just say one.
+Kristin: there are only a few. you could say one.

 o